 Despite its bargain price, this scissor lift is easy to use and assemble, with an included hex bolt handle.
 It’s not as convenient as a hydraulic motorcycle lift, but anyone familiar with a using a standard OEM tire-changing jack should have no trouble using it.
 We aren’t sure if it can handle 4 wheelers for kids, but it does a great job on standard bikes.

 Award: Best for Sport Bikes

 WHY WE LIKE IT: This 1100-lb Black Widow motorcycle lift has a solid reputation for quality and durability, plus some neat extras like extender adapters.

 One of the best performing manual scissor jack-style motorcycle lifts on the market, this Black Widow motorcycle lift is made of black powder coated steel for long wearing durability and it has a generous lift range of 3.75 to 19.5 inches, including 3.25 inches of height available via removable frame rail adapters.

 While the adapters won’t necessarily work on every bike, they do make it much easier to lift bikes that don’t have a broad enough flat undercarriage for a motorcycle lift table to work.
+This also features rubber padding on the lift surface to prevent any slips or scratches.
 While this lift does include a handle to turn the jack, you may find it far more convenient to use a longer handled socket, as the included handle is small and doesn’t give much leverage.